-While any occupational injury or illness can disrupt a worker’s income and may have other adverse effects on his or her wellbeing, those which will not heal are especially troubling.
+While any occupational injury or illness can disrupt a worker’s income and may have other adverse effects on his or her well-being, those which will not heal are especially troubling.
 The physically intensive and dangerous nature of construction work exposes employees who hold these positions to a heightened risk of injury.
-Notably, serious construction accidents threaten to result in the amputation of a worker’s limbs, extremities, or digits.
-In some cases, with immediate emergency medical treatment, it may be possible to reattach or preserve a crushed or severed body part.
+Notably, serious construction accidents threaten to amputate a worker’s limbs, extremities, or digits.
+In some cases, with immediate emergency medical treatment, it may be possible to reattach a severed body part.

 Sources of Amputation Danger

 Amputation injuries are recognized by many as being indicative of exceptionally severe trauma and are frequently identified with wartime violence.
-They may require an individual to relearn how to perform even the most basic physical tasks and could compromise one’s ability to return to work in his or her chosen field.
-The physical, financial, and emotional toll that this can take is truly devastating.
+They may require an individual to relearn how to perform even the most basic physical tasks and could compromise one’s ability to return to work in their chosen field.
+The physical, financial, and emotional toll this can take is devastating.
 Some sources of amputation danger on a construction site may include:

 - Saws, axes, and other cutting tools